chaitanyarahalkar/Challenges/What-hath-god-wrought/explanation.md

 ## Explanation:

 The file provided is an audio file containing message in morse code.
-Decode the file using any online morse code audio file decoder to get the flag
+Decode the file using any online morse code audio file decoder to get the flag.

 Message uncovered is `morserules`